 The average annual return for the last 25 years for residential exchange-traded REITs in the United States, has been 13.7%, so if you were to have invested 100,000 in a residential REIT, you could have expected to receive approximately $13,700 a year in dividends.
 Not a bad ROI, right?

 But let’s take a look at the returns with private real estate syndication in multifamily assets.
-When you invest in private syndications you can expect upwards of a 20% annual return, so you could potentially earn $20,000 a year or more.
+When you invest in private syndications you can expect upwards of a 20% annual return depending on the syndication.
+So, in that example, you could potentially earn $20,000 a year or more from a real estate syndication investment.
 This takes into consideration the total returns – the positive cash flow distributions you receive each quarter and the portion of the profits you receive from the sale of the asset.

 And remember, there are the tax deductions you can receive with syndications that you do not receive with REITs that can make a substantial difference to your taxable income when you compare both investment strategies.
 Again, you would want to consult with your tax professional.